mathiasertl/django-ca/docs/source/settings.rst

 CA_DEFAULT_SUBJECT
    Default: ``None``

+   ..
+Describe here the syntax of this value.
+Profiles describe how the value is used.

    The default subject for :doc:`profiles` that don't define their own subject.
 You can use this setting to define a default subject for all profiles without having to define the subject in every profile.

-   Please see :ref:`profiles-subject` for the effects of this value.
+   Please see :ref:`profiles-subject` for how this value used when signing certificates.

-   Any value given here must have its attribute type named in :ref:`settings-ca-default-name-order`, otherwise signing certificates will fail.
+   Note that signing via the command-line or ACMEv2, the subject attributes of a certificate will be sorted according to :ref:`settings-ca-default-name-order`, regardless of the order given here.

    In its most trivial form, this value is a ``tuple`` consisting of two-tuples naming the attribute type and value.
 Attribute types must be one of the values in :py:attr:`~django_ca.constants.NAME_OID_TYPES` or a